tamirshalom/netcraft-test-repo/README.md

 # netcraft-test-repo
-test repo for lesson "getting to know Git &amp; GitHub"
+This repo was made to practice on GitHub skills